The Master of Arts in Teaching: Special Education

 Special Education courses offered 100% online through Morningside College

-Distance courses developed by Morningside educational partners that have been approved for graduate credit (No more than eight credits from partners can be applied towards the degree.)
+Online courses developed by Morningside Educational Partners that have been approved for graduate credit; up to eight hours can be applied toward the degree.

 FOR IOWA EDUCATORS ONLY - Choose an endorsement option that meets your professional goals.
-Learn more about the approved Iowa endorsement requirements by clicking an option below:
+Learn more about the approved Iowa endorsement requirements chekcing out our Online Iowa Endorsement Programs here.

 Students may transfer up to 9 graduate credits (B- grade or above) into a master's degree program, subject to approval.
 Please see our Transfer Credit Policy (PDF) for information on the transfer credit request process.